 Dear Fellow Corinthians!

+You can always refer to our website at www.essexcorinthian.org for details on dining, social, educational and on-water events, and any other information on the club and its programs.
 Please feel free to contact me or any member of Bridge and Board if you have any comments, questions or concerns.
 I plan to be available for a quick chat at the club on most Friday nights!